soumyadipdm/soumyadipdm.github.io/_posts/2016-07-23-golang-here-i-come.md

 So I grabbed ["The Go Programming Language"](http://www.amazon.in/Go-Programming-Language-Alan-Donovan/dp/9332569711) book and started reading.
 It's fun of course to learn Go, I know C and I can see the similarities (not many, but look and feel are quite similar).

-I have "The C Programming Language", "Python Cookbok", and now "The Go Programming Language", all side by side.
-It's going to fun!
+I have "The C Programming Language", "Python Cookbook", and now "The Go Programming Language", all side by side.
+It's going to be fun!